I'm an "old-school patcher".

 *- Or they do, and simultaneously, but the module is too deep for most of the racks or skiffs

-(i.e.: Deopfer A-110) can't fit the Moog 104 HP skiff, and also its cheaper clone from Behringer
+(i.e.: Deopfer A-110) can't fit the Moog 104 HP skiff, nor the cheaper skiff clone from Behringer

 *- More often than not, your dream module has been D-I-S-C-O-N-T-I-N-U-E-D (i.e.: 2HP OSC, Doepfer A-147, ALL MODULES by Mutable Instruments, ...)